 General exploration activity in Chile includes other property evaluation and exploration costs.
-It also includes costs associated with the wholly owned Llancahue property.
+It also includes costs associated with the wholly owned Llancahue property, and the 100% owned Celeste property which includes the Celeste Sur iron ore project located in the III Region of Chile.
 In June 2017, the Company acquired 23,748 hectares of mining claims (the "Ivan Claims") extending between Marimaca and Ivan and a further 14,505 hectares of mining claims located some 42km north east from Ivan and 30km east from Marimaca (the "Sierra Medina Claims") through the acquisition of Rayrock (note 3).